Information

 - Patients with potential undiagnosed significant injury (e.g. acute onset significant back pain with risk of potential fracture)

-- have an LD diagnosis or complex MH diagnosis – please refer to appropriately aligned teams for input
+- Patients with a LD diagnosis or complex MH diagnosis – please refer to appropriately aligned teams for input

 How to refer: